toml-lang/toml/README.md

 Float
 -----

-Floats are like integers except they have a single dot within.
+Floats are numbers with a single dot within.
 There must be at least one number on each side of the decimal point.
 64-bit (double) precision expected.

 ```toml
 3.1415